Alluxio/alluxio/docs/en/api/POSIX-API.md

 #### Fuse Level

 Fuse, especially the libfuse and FUSE kernel code, may also introduce performance overhead.
+Based on our investigation and [mdtest benchmarking](https://wiki.lustre.org/MDTest), libfuse with local filesystem implementation does not scale well in terms of metadata read/write operations.
+For example, create file operation throughput of libfuse with local filesystem implementation peaks at 2 processes and get file status operation throughput peaks around 4 to 12 processes.
+Higher concurrency may lead to worse performance.

 ##### libfuse worker threads